-Overall materiality CHF 2'300'000
+Overall materiality CHF 3'050'000

-How we determined it 1% of total assets
+Benchmark applied Total assets

-Rationale for the materiality benchmark applied We chose total assets as the benchmark because, in our view, it is a relevant and generally accepted benchmark for materiality considerations relating to a financing entity and it is the benchmark against which the performance of the entity is most commonly measured.
+Rationale for the materiality benchmark applied We chose total assets as the benchmark because, in our view, it is a relevant and generally accepted benchmark for materiality considerations relating to a financing Entity and it is the benchmark against which the performance of the Entity is most commonly measured.

-We agreed with the Board of Directors that we would report to them misstatements above CHF 230'000 identified during our audit as well as any misstatements below that amount which, in our view, warranted reporting for qualitative reasons.
+We agreed with the Board of Directors that we would report to them misstatements above CHF 305'000 identified during our audit as well as any misstatements below that amount which, in our view, warranted reporting for qualitative reasons.